35percent/11tystarter/src/posts/mayor-to-slash-affordable-housing-requirement-from-35-to-20.md

 description: Aeembly meeting rejects mov to keep 35% requirement
 date: 2025-10-25T14:21:46.200Z
 ---
 Southwark Council looks set to reduce its longstanding requirement for 35% affordable housing  to 20%, after it rejected a motion to keep the higher level.
-The requirement applies to all major developments (over 10 units) and has been in place, with some changes, since the 2007. [^x[](https://gat04-live-1517c8a4486c41609369c68f30c8-aa81074.divio-media.org/filer_public/6f/46/6f4643bd-ad5d-4f22-9531-2ac9aa69b83e/cd410_saved_southwark_plan_2007.pdf)]
+The requirement applies to all major developments (over 10 units) and has been in place, with some changes, since the 2007. [^x[](https://gat04-live-1517c8a4486c41609369c68f30c8-aa81074.divio-media.org/filer_public/6f/46/6f4643bd-ad5d-4f22-9531-2ac9aa69b83e/cd410_saved_southwark_plan_2007.pdf)].

 Independent councillor Sam Foster called on the Council *'Not to water down affordable and social housing requirements: meaning, no reduction in the minimum affordable housing requirement of 35%, not any reduction in the minimum social rent requirment of 25%'* [^xx].
 The motion was seconded by independent councillor Karh Whittam.

 The motion was prompted by the [recent joint announcement](https://www.gov.uk/government/news/new-measures-announced-to-ramp-up-housebuilding-in-london) of such [a reduction for the whole of London](https://assets.publishing.service.gov.uk/media/68fa1ab730c331c88be6f00a/support-for-house-building-in-london.pdf) by Housing Minister Steve Reed and Mayor Sadiq Khan.
 They also proposed cutting the Community Infrastructure Levy (CIL) by half, for developments that deliver just 20% affordable housing.
 [CIL pays for social infrastructure](https://www.gov.uk/guidance/community-infrastructure-levy), such as green and open spaces and GP surgeries.

 Cllrs Foster and Whittam opposed this too, saying there should be no cut and nor should the Council *'otherwise compromise on requirements that development in Southwark serve the public good'*.
-The councillors also called for more government investment in affordable and council housing, rent controls and local limits to student accomodation and co-living developmets [^xxx]
+The councillors also called for more government investment in affordable and council housing, rent controls and local limits to student accomodation and co-living developmets [^xxx].

-This follows the publication of an open letter from eight local campaign groups also asking Southwark Council to resist the reductions in both affordable housing and CIL [^xxxx]
+This follows the publication of an open letter from eight local campaign groups also asking Southwark Council to resist the reductions in both affordable housing and CIL [^xxxx].

 ![](img/open_letter_031125.png)

-The Council leadership prevented any discussion about vote about motion, by proposing an amendment
+The Council leadership prevented any discussion about the cut proposals, by proposing an amendment which replaced the entire motion with one of the own.
+This details the Council's record, at the centre of which is the claim that it has built 3,000 new council homes have been built (or are (on-site).
+As [we have noted before](https://www.35percent.org/posts/southwark-council-ends-council-house-building/), while creditable, this figure takes no account of those demolished, despite the [2014 promise](https://www.35percent.org/new-council-homes/) from then Council leader Peter John that the council homes *'will be new homes additonal to our existing stock'*.
+After demolitions are factored in the the additional number provided is a fraction of 3,000 [^xxxxx].

 As has been [widely reported](https://www.theguardian.com/society/2025/oct/23/ministers-confirm-plans-to-reduce-londons-affordable-housing-quotas), London Mayor Sadiq Khan and the Secretary of State for Housing, Steve Reed have agreed to reduce the affordable housing requirements for private developments in London from 35% to 20%.